Skip to main content

 2. Embed the Event on an unlisted page on your website.

-3. Update the Registration URL in Sequel.io.
+3. Update the URL where you embedded the Sequel iframe in Sequel.io.

 4. Register for the event in Incognito Mode.